 (A) there is a single common theory of liability against all the offeree defendants, such as where the liability of some is entirely derivative of the others or where the liability of all is derivative of common acts by another; and

-(A) the damages claimed by all the offeree plaintiffs are solely derivative, such as that the damages claimed by some offerees are entirely derivative of an injury to the others or that the damages claimed by all offerees are derivative of an injury to another; and
+(A) the damages claimed by all the offeree plaintiffs are solely derivative, such as where the damages claimed by some offerees are entirely derivative of an injury to the others or where the damages claimed by all offerees are derivative of an injury to another; and

-(d) Judgment Entered Upon Acceptance.
-If within 10 days after the service of the offer, the offeree serves written notice that the offer is accepted, either party may then file the offer and notice of acceptance together with proof of service.
-The clerk shall enter judgment accordingly.
-The court shall allow costs in accordance with NRS 18.110 unless the terms of the offer preclude a separate award of costs.
-Any judgment entered pursuant to this section shall be expressly designated a compromise settlement.
+(3) If the claims are not dismissed, at any time after 21 days after service of written notice that the offer is accepted, either party may file the offer and notice of acceptance together with proof of service.
+The clerk must then enter judgment accordingly.
+The court must allow costs in accordance with NRS 18.110 unless the terms of the offer preclude a separate award of costs.
+Any judgment entered under this section must be expressly designated a compromise settlement.

-(f) Penalties for Rejection of Offer.
-If the offeree rejects an offer and fails to obtain a more favorable judgment,
+(1) In General.
+If the offeree rejects an offer and fails to obtain a more favorable judgment: